Martin boundary of random walks with unbounded jumps in hyperbolic groups: Positive results in hyperbolic groups

 Decomposing walking trajectories according to their first visits to the barriers, we get that their contribution to $G(x,z; B(e,n)^c)$ is bounded by

-Using the estimate~\eqref{eq:barrieres} on barriers and Cauchy-Schwarz inequality, one shows that this is bounded by $2^{-e^{\epsilon n}}$ (see the beginning of the proof of Lemma~2.6 in~\cite{gouezel_higherancona}).
+Using the estimate~\eqref{eq:barrieres} on barriers and Cauchy--Schwarz inequality, one shows that this is bounded by $2^{-N} \leq2^{-e^{\epsilon n}+1}$ (see the beginning of the proof of Lemma~2.6 in~\cite{gouezel_higherancona}).
 Hence, the contribution of walking trajectories is smaller than any exponential, as desired.

-Consider now a jumping trajectory $\tau=(x_0=x, x_1,\dotsc, x_{k-1}, x_k=z)$, and assume that the first jump past a barrier happens at index $i$, from $x_i$ to $x_{i+1}$.
-One associates to $\tau$ a modified trajectory $m(\tau)$ as in Subsection~\ref{subsec:free} (see Equation~\eqref{eq:def_m_tau} there -- as we assume that $\mu$ gives positive weight to the generators, there is no need to use the more complicated definition~\eqref{eq:def_m_tau_complicated}).
-Lemma~\ref{lem:taille_saut} shows that there exists a constant $C$ such that $d(x_i, x_{i+1}) \geq C^{-1} (\lgth{x_i}+\lgth{x_{i+1}})$.
-This is sufficient for all the computations of Subsection~\ref{subsec:free}.
+Consider now a jumping trajectory $\tau=(x_0=x, x_1,\ldots, x_{k-1}, x_k=z)$, and assume that the first jump past a barrier happens at index $i$, from $x_i$ to $x_{i+1}$.
+One associates to $\tau$ a modified trajectory $m(\tau)$ as in Section~\ref{subsec:free} [see equation~\eqref{eq:def_m_tau} there---as we assume that $\mu$ gives positive weight to the generators, there is no need to use the more complicated definition~\eqref{eq:def_m_tau_complicated}].
+Lemma~\ref{lem:taille_saut} shows that there exists a constant $C$ such that $d(x_i, x_{i+1}) \geq C^{-1} (\vert x_i\vert+\vert x_{i+1}\vert)$.
+This is sufficient for all the computations of Section~\ref{subsec:free}.
 It follows that the contribution of jumping trajectories is smaller than any exponential, as desired.